mltomlins0n/QANotes/PegaDecisioningNotes.md

 * Explain how predictive and adaptive modeling works and use them in decision strategies.

-* Prioritize propositions based on predicted customer behavior.
+* Prioritize propositions based on predicted customer behaviour.

 * Run alternative strategies and compare the results using Visual Business Director.